 At this point we know we have everything needed to convert our bike.
 We start with taking the wheel off.
 It will take slightly longer to take the rear wheel off since we also need to move the chain, little more messy but an easy process.
 If you decide to use PAS, pedal assist system, you will also need to take your pedal arm.
 Please keep note that different cranks has different installation process.
 In general you need to install or even glue them in proper distance. (~10 mm is good range)

 Tire from the old wheel needs to be installed on the new wheel with electric hub.
 First let all the air out of the tire.
 Take the tire off the wheel and inner tube, be careful not to damage the valve as you may have to change inner tube all together.
 Now, install the inner tube on the new wheel then install tire and inflate.

 Now that your tire is inflated and on the new wheel, it is time to put it on your bike.
 For rear wheel installations, mount gear cassette.
 For disc brake installations, mount the disc on new wheel hub.
-Make sure cables from electric hub stay on the left side, this is valid for both front and rear wheel installations.
+Make sure cables from electric hub stay on the left side, this is valid for rear wheel installations.
 For front wheel cables from electric hub should stay on the right side.

 For rear wheels, make sure derauiller and chain are placed properly on the rear cassette.
 Turn the pedals by hand and shift gears to make sure there are no obstructions.

 Find a suitable place for controller.
 You may want to find a spot where all the cables from motor, display, brake levers, battery and PAS can reach.
 Cables lengths should not be an issue but it is better to measure them and decide where they are going to be routed before using cable straps.